ngocphuongnb/tetua/README.md

 ## Contribute
-If you want to say thank you and/or support the active development of Tetua, please consider some of the following:
+If you want to say thanks and/or support the active development of Tetua, please consider some of the following:

 1. Add a GitHub Star to the project.
 2. Create a pull request.